 Without a blog, I missed out on a lot of opportunities to build my audience and business.

 But about a year later, I got serious about blogging regularly — and it was great to already have the ebook to offer new readers.

 This simple system still works

-In March of this year, when I decided to start two YouTube channels, I knew that it could also take a year, or two, or five — if I let it.
+When I decided to make videos, I knew starting that content project could also take a year, or two, or five — if I let it.

 So, I remembered the simple plan I like to use to get things off the ground sooner rather than later.

 I set my deadlines, worked on weekly goals, and stayed as calm as possible when I encountered challenges. 😉

-By the middle of May, I had a home on YouTube that I’m continuing to build weekly.
+Within three months, I had my writing advice YouTube channel that I’m continuing to build weekly.